Curriculum for Transfer Students

 Transfer students are required to complete 4-10 credits (one to three courses) of foreign language.
 Placement will be determined upon completion of a language placement test prior to registering for courses.

 Race, Power, & Perspective

 The Race, Power, and Perspective Requirement integrates Goucher College’s values of diversity, social justice, and global citizenship by asking students not only to recognize difference but to explore the power structures behind those differences.
-Transfer students who have already completed an approved course that explores different cultures, races are exempt from this requirement.
-View a list of approved courses that fulfill the Race, Power and Perspective requirement from Maryland Community Colleges.
+Transfer students who have already completed an approved course that explores different cultures, races will have fulfilled the second year course within this requirement.
+View a list of approved courses from Maryland Community Colleges.